kandera37/book-bot-telegram/README.md

 ## Fake payment flow
 In this version, there is no real payment provider integration.
 The flow is intentionally simple:
-1. The user taps the "Buy book💳" button and goes to an external payment page (PAY_URL).
+1. The user taps the "Buy book 💳" button and goes to an external payment page (PAY_URL).
 2. After payment, the user returns to the bot and sends `/i_paid`.
-3. The bot marks the user as pain in the SQLite database.
+3. The bot marked as paid in the SQLite database.
 4. The next `/get_book` call sends the PDF book.

-This setup is enough for a prototype or the internal use, and it keeps the bot logic independent of any specific payment service.
+This setup is enough for a prototype or for internal use, and it keeps the bot logic independent of any specific payment service.

 ---